 5. Large Beach Style with TV, Gorgeous Curtains and Small Sitting Area

-6. Small Master Bedroom with Black Accent Wall and Wood Bench
+6. Small Primary Bedroom with Black Accent Wall and Wood Bench

-7. Traditional Master Bedroom with River Rock Fireplace
+7. Traditional Primary Bedroom with River Rock Fireplace

 8. Transitional Style with Light Tan Walls, Fireplace and Beautiful Reading Chair Area